guillaumerosinosky/migration_bpms/README.md

 # migration_bpms

-BPM engines live migration effects on performance evaluation.
+BPM engines live migrations effects on performance benchmarking tool.

 ## How does this work ?
-The steps is to instantiate an infrastructure, deploy BPM solutions on it, and evaluate effects of live migrations by simulating users interaction (processes initialization and human tasks processing) and live migrating the BPMS with a planned scenario.
+The steps is to instantiate an infrastructure (if necessary), deploy BPM solutions on it, and evaluate effects of live migrations by simulating users interaction (processes initialization and human tasks processing) and live migrating the BPMS with a planned scenario.
 After the simulation, various data on processes and task performance are retrieved from the BPMS database and processed.

-## Files
+## What are these files ?
+How do I begin ?

 Main files :
 * cloud-init.ipynb : Jupyter notebook for cloud initialization (VM creation)